GoogleCloudPlatform/solutions-builder/README.md

 ## Getting Started - Creating Solution Skeleton

+> If you wish to run the setup in Cloud Shell, please refer to this [Cloud Shell cookbook](/docs/cookbook/cloudshell.md).

 ### Create a new Google Cloud project (Optional):

 > It is recommended to start with a brand new Google Cloud project to have a clean start.